 A microcontroller executes instructions one at a time, sequentially.
 An FPGA structure is inherently parallel because of its hardware nature.
 This allows things to occur simultaneously which is useful for operations like the FFT or graphics processing which can be expensive on a sequential processor.
 FPGAs also have more high-speed I/O options than a typical microcontroller like LVDS and transceivers capable of 10+ Gbps for protocols like HDMI.

-What Makes DeviceLab Stand Out?
+What Makes DeviceLab Stand Out for FPGA Services?

 We are a one-stop company focused on embedded system development for the medical device industry.
 We offer a complete solution, from an idea to a final product.